kirkgab/cpp/README.md

 ### Regarding Quiz and Exams

 Q1: What's the format of quizzes and exams in this course?
 A: MCQ

+### Regarding Emails
+For general questions, please post it in the Issues section so that it could benefit everyone.
+If you want to email the instructor regarding more personal questions, please follow the format below:

+- Course and Section No.:
+- Student Name and ID:
+- Question:

+Please refer to the course presentation for more requirements.

 ## Detailed Schedule

 S: Section